thoughtbot/flutie/README.md

 Click on the "Default styles" link to view the same markup with a barebones layout that only contains the Flutie stylesheets.
 Click on "Application styles" to view the markup in your application layout.

-To upgrade, bump the gem version in your Gemfile, and then run 'rake flutie:install' again to get the latest changes moved into your application.
+To upgrade, bump the gem version in your Gemfile, and then run `rake flutie:install` again to get the latest changes moved into your application.

 Flutie registers a :flutie shortcut for stylesheets, so in your layout you can do...